 The core of marketing automation is getting the right message to the right people at the right time.
-This article is a deep dive into contacts in Campaign Studio, including how to add contacts to your instance and what you can do and see on each contact record.
+This page provides information about contacts in Campaign Studio, including how to add contacts to your instance and what you can view and do on each contact record.

 Quick Add is a short form with the fields you deem most important.
 To display fields in the Quick Add form, make them available on short forms in the custom fields configuration.